top of page

 Procedures for Complaints of Unlawful Harassment and Discrimination, Including Sex Discrimination, Sexual Harassment and Sexual Assault

-Any student who feels he or she has been discriminated against on the basis of sex, including sexual harassment or sexual assault, or discriminated against on the basis of race, color, national origin, age, sexual orientation, disability, or any other legally protected basis, should promptly report the matter to any school administrator or to Jennifer Baker, who is the School’s Title IX Coordinator (and Coordinator under Section 504, Title VI, and the Age Act) for student complaints.
-Jennifer Baker may be reached in person, by telephone, by mail, or by email at the following addresses:
+Any student who feels he or she has been discriminated against on the basis of sex, including sexual harassment or sexual assault, or discriminated against on the basis of race, color, national origin, age, sexual orientation, disability, or any other legally protected basis, should promptly report the matter to any school administrator or to Nick Fargnoli, who is the School’s Title IX Coordinator (and Coordinator under Section 504, Title VI, and the Age Act) for student complaints.
+Nick Fargnoli may be reached in person, by telephone, by mail, or by email at the following addresses:

 The Norman Howard School 275 Pinnacle Road Rochester, New York 14623